kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 * Undefined spatial reference
 * Missing attributes

-## Step 3: Import CityGML files into 3DCIM
+## Step 3: Import CityGML modules into 3DCIM

 In this step you will import valid CityGML files into the 3DCIM environment using the **CityGML Import** toolset.
-Open the toolset and see that it has the following ETL tools:
+When you open the toolset you will see that it has the following ETL tools:

 * **Import Building** – imports CityGML *Building* module containing the feature types of LoD1 *Building*; LoD2 *GroundSurface*, *WallSurface*, *RoofSurface*; LoD3 *BuildingInstallation*; LoD4 *InteriorWall*, *IntBuildingInstallation*, *Room* into 3DCIM feature class with attributes *Building*, *BuildingShell*, *BuildingShellPart*, *BuildingInteriorStructure*, *BuildingInstallation*, *BuildingInteriorSpace*.
 ![alt Import Building Tool](https://github.com/mattmiller2014/3d-cities-template/blob/master/Workflows/3DCityMaintenance/CityGML%20Tools/images/importBuilding.png)

-* **Import Building LoD 1 and 2**  -imports CityGML LoD1 and LoD2 defined buildings into 3DCIM feature class with attributes *BuildingAndBuilidingPart*, *Room*, *BuildingShell*, *BuildingInteriorStructure*, *BuildingInstallation*.
+* **Import Building LoD 1 and 2**  -imports CityGML LoD1 and LoD2 feature types into 3DCIM feature class with attributes *BuildingAndBuilidingPart*, *Room*, *BuildingShell*, *BuildingInteriorStructure*, *BuildingInstallation*.
 ![alt Import Building LoD1 and 2]
 (https://github.com/mattmiller2014/3d-cities-template/blob/master/Workflows/3DCityMaintenance/CityGML%20Tools/images/importBuildingLoD1and2.png)
 *